pratX/libvmod-logging/README.rst

 HISTORY
 =======

-This manual page was released as part of the libvmod-example package, written out of a need to log response body.
+This manual page was released as part of the libvmod-logging package, written out of need for logging http response body.

 For further examples and inspiration check out the vmod directory: